Deep learning reveals key predictors of thermal conductivity in covalent organic frameworks: Results

-In the second example (\figurename~\ref{fig:vdos_dangling}c-d), the COF structure on the top does not contain any dangling mass except hydrogen atoms and has a thermal conductivity of $2.715 \ \mathrm{W m^{-1} K^{-1}}$ with a highly uniform attention profile (see \figurename~\ref{fig:vdos_dangling}a).
+In the second example (\figurename\ref{fig:vdos_dangling2}a-b), the COF structure on the top does not contain any dangling mass except hydrogen atoms and has a thermal conductivity of $2.715 \ \mathrm{W m^{-1} K^{-1}}$ with a highly uniform attention profile (see \figurename\ref{fig:vdos_dangling2}a).
 Analogously, we pick a second COF structure with the same topology and comparable geometrical descriptors.
 Once more, we observe that the second structure contains a significant amount of dangling mass (i.e., $-\text{CN}$ branches extending from the rings) with corresponding elevated attention scores and has a lower thermal conductivity of $1.611 \ \mathrm{W m^{-1} K^{-1}}$.

-The same trend is observed for numerous examples, with additional ones presented in the Supporting Information Section 5.
-We conclude that this increased attention is indicative of the deep learning model's understanding that these dangling masses are significant in predicting thermal conductivity.
+The same trend is observed for numerous examples, with additional ones presented in the Supplementary Information Section 5.
+We {hypothesize} that this increased attention is indicative of the deep learning model's understanding that these dangling masses are significant in predicting thermal conductivity.
 Furthermore, it suggests that the presence of dangling masses disrupts the heat transfer pathways and thereby reduces the thermal conductivity through the material.
-A similar effect of dangling mass lowering the thermal conductivity has been reported previously in singular polymer chains \cite{luo2018decreased} and amorphous polymers \cite{feng2020size}, but remains a novel predictor for COFs which are ordered polymeric structures.
+A similar effect of dangling mass lowering the thermal conductivity has been reported previously in singular polymer chains \cite{luo2018decreased} and amorphous polymers \cite{feng2020size}. {This effect, while known in disordered systems, has not been examined in crystalline COFs.} {Here, we demonstrate that it remains relevant even in ordered, porous frameworks, inviting future investigation with high-fidelity modeling methods (such as density functional theory) to examine the underlying mechanism in more detail.}

 To further validate the structure-property relationship interpreted from the deep learning model, we examine the impact of dangling atoms on the vibrational density of states (VDOS) for the aforementioned contrasting COF examples.
 VDOS, which characterizes the distribution of vibrational modes in a system as a function of frequency, is known to impact thermal transfer properties.
 Overlaps in VDOS profiles between different atoms have been shown to affect these properties in both COFs \cite{feng2020thermal} and MOFs \cite{ying2021effect}.